FZJ-IEK3-VSA/FINE/paper/paper.md

 # Statement of need

 `ETHOS.FINE` provides a unique generic model setup with a high level of freedom for model developers.
 Beyond energy system models, its generic implementation enables the modeling of all kinds of optimization issues, such as material flows and resource consumption or conversion as part of life-cycle analysis. `ETHOS.FINE` was developed to provide a flexible techno-economic analysis tool to analyze the energy transition on all levels of interest especially with regards to sector-coupled systems.
 The software exhibits many of the features described by @Groissbock2019 and is under constant development.
-Its code is openly accessible on Github which allows for contributions and feedback from a wider modeling community.
+Its code is openly accessible on GitHub which allows for contributions and feedback from a wider modeling community.
 The use cases described in the next section demonstrate the broad range of analyses that can be conducted with the tool.

 Several other open-source available energy systems modeling frameworks are already existing which are also implemented in Python, e.g. Calliope [@Pfenninger2018], PyPSA [@PyPSA], oemof [@oemof] and CLOVER [@Sandwell2023].
 The tools are used for similar use cases, providing different sets of functionalities and possible analysis tools.
 They differentiate especially in the setup process of the models. `ETHOS.FINE` provides a higly flexible alternative to these tools.